 What’s the Difference Between Independent and Assisted Living?

-If you’re thinking about a senior living community for a loved one, you may be wondering what the different levels of care offer.
+If you’re thinking about a senior living community for a loved one, you may be wondering more about what the different levels of care provide.
 And because independent and assisted living can be similar, it might be hard to tell which one is best.

 Just remember – only you, along with the advice of a medical or senior care professional, can decide which option is best.